 By Michael Scarbrough, AristaMD Board Member

 Access to timely care, improved care coordination, and reduction in avoidable hospitalizations and ED visits are proven benefits of eConsults.
-These factors directly tie into CMS Star ratings and improving patient satisfaction, which are imperative for providers and healthcare organizations as patients select membership plans.
+These factors directly tie into CMS patient satisfaction Star ratings and improving patient satisfaction, which are imperative for providers and healthcare organizations as patients select membership plans.